 3. Don’t speak over the interviewer

 It is important to be a good listener as well as a good talker.
 It shows that you are respectful and have strong interpersonal skills.
 If you are interviewing via a video platform remember that there will be a slight time delay, avoid rushing to answer a question in case your interviewer hasn't finished speaking.

 4. Don’t assume it isn’t an interview

-Regardless of what interview stage you are at or who you are meeting - it may be over a coffee, a few drinks, or just labelled a final chat - it is still used as an opportunity to assess your suitability for the potential role.
+Regardless of what interview stage you are at or who you are meeting - it may be over a coffee, a few drinks or just labelled a final chat - it is still used as an opportunity to assess your suitability for the potential role.